mhzahid96/starter-academic/content/post/getting-started/index.md

 <b> Wildfires in Mount Lebanon </b> <br>
 The second region with the highest percentage of people believing in the seriousness of climate change is Mount Lebanon.
 Alongside the agricultural importance of this region, Mount Lebanon has seen several wildfires, most recently in October of last year.
 Increased occurrence of heatwaves due to climate change, accompanied by drought events, leads to more wildfires like the one witnessed last year.

-So for both these regions, we can see how direct exposure to climate change ramifications can affect public opinion.

 <b> Conclusion </b> <br>
 There is not enough data to identify long-term trends in public opinion regarding climate change, and thus better understand determinants of climate opinion.
 However, potentially, cross-country variation can depend on the capacity to adapt to ramifications of climate change, and that within-country variation can potentially be partly explained by the rate of dependence on agriculture, due to direct exposure to climate change ramifications.